zozitak/portfolio_4/README.md

 <h2>Introduction</h2>

-Demonstration of a text-based engineering workflow aimed at showcasing proper version control practices in engineering.
+Demonstration of a text-based engineering workflow aimed at showcasing proper version control in practice.

 <h2>CREATE YOUR VIRTUAL ENVIRONMENT</h2>